FLACOCO: Fault Localization for Java based on Industry-grade Coverage: Design of

-\textbf{Extensibility} In Spectrum-Based Fault Localization (SBFL), ranking lines by suspiciousness values can be done according to different formulas such as Ochiai~\cite{abreu2006evaluation}. \flacoco{} provides a common interface that can be used to integrate other SBFL formulas.
-There exists other FL families such as mutation-based fault localization and machine learning fault localization techniques. \flacoco{} is designed so as to enable incorporation of other methods by providing a common fault localization Java interface.
+\emph{Extensibility} In Spectrum-Based Fault Localization, ranking lines by suspiciousness values can be done according to different formulas such as Ochiai~\cite{abreu2006evaluation}. \flacoco{} provides a common interface that can be used to integrate other SBFL formulas. \flacoco{} is designed to enable incorporation of other methods by providing a common Java fault localization interface, allowing, for example, mutation-based fault localization and machine learning fault localization techniques.

-\textbf{Support for exception bugs} \jacoco{} inserts probes at control-flow statements of Java methods, but not at the beginning of each line.
+\emph{Support for exception bugs} \jacoco{} inserts probes at control-flow statements of Java methods, but not at the beginning of each line.
 Lines are marked as covered when a probe placed \emph{after} is marked as executed.
 As a result, when an exception is thrown between two probes, some actually covered lines can be missing, as mentioned in the reference documentation.
-This is due to doing efficient control-flow based instrumentation.
-This impacts FL for those bugs related to thrown exceptions.
+This is a result of doing efficient control-flow based instrumentation.
+However, this affects fault localization for those bugs related to thrown exceptions.
 To accommodate this limitation, \flacoco{} parses the stack trace of each exception thrown during test execution to collect the lines which have been executed.
 This is done by parsing the source code of the class each stack trace line belongs to, and identifying the blocks they are in.
 Thus, \flacoco{} is able to recover all lines which belong to that block and have been executed but were not included by \jacoco{} in the coverage result.
 This effectively enables \flacoco{} to reconstruct coverage lost due to \jacoco{}'s limitation.
 This neat feature is important for research, since academic bug benchmarks tend to contain exception bugs.